Close

 ARTICLE

-Getting Help for Domestic Abuse — Military Protection Orders Can Include Pets
+Domestic Abuse Help — Military Protection Orders and Pets

 Get Help Today — Don’t Wait

 A military protection order is the military version of a restraining order.
-Once a victim elects to make an unrestricted report of domestic abuse, a military commander can issue an MPO.
-Within the MPO form, the victim may request to include their pet in the protection order.
+Once a victim decides to make an unrestricted report of domestic abuse, a military commander can issue an MPO.
+Within the MPO form, the victim may request to include their pet as protected property.
 There is space to include what threats or abuse have occurred toward a pet in addition to those made toward the victim.

-If concerns for your pet’s safety are a barrier to seeking help for abuse, you have options and protection.
+If concerns for your pet’s safety are keeping you from seeking help for abuse, know that you have options for protection.

 On an installation, an MPO can legally prohibit an abusive partner from returning home, taking possession of a pet or entering the victim’s workplace.
-An MPO may also require that the abusive partner turn over his or her weapons.
+An MPO may also require that the abusive partner turn over their weapons.

-The “Military Protection Order,” DD Form 2873, allows those in abusive relationships to:
+The “Military Protective Order,” DD Form 2873, allows those in abusive relationships to:

-• Include their pets in the protection order (Under Section 7(m), “other specific provisions of this Order”)
+• Include their pets in the protection order (under Section 7(m), “Other specific provisions of this order,” by specifying what is being requested regarding an animal(s).

-• List threats or injuries to the pet by the abuser (Under Section 5 of the MPO form, “information supporting issuance of this MPO”)
+• List threats or injuries to the pet by the abuser (under Section 5 of the MPO form, “Information Supporting Issuance of Military Protective Order”)

 The UCMJ recognizes: